 If you do get a cavity in a tooth with a veneer, it is usually simple to fix, particularly if the problem is caught early.

-This is just another reason we recommend regular dental visits to the West Ryde Dental Clinic.
+This is just another reason we recommend regular dental visits to the My Local Dentists West Ryde.

 Cavities in a natural tooth and cavities in a veneered tooth are pretty much the same thing.
 Therefore, treatment is usually the same.